Summit Elevations (m): 2900 & 2870

 The first part of our alternate descent route worked perfectly.
 The snow slope was much gentler than it first appeared and the snow was soft despite being north facing thanks to the warm temperatures.
 We followed obvious bear tracks down into a small slice of paradise in the green valley below and revelled in our surroundings.
 We’re pretty darn lucky to be able to explore and experience this kind of remoteness on a day trip.
 Consider where else in the world you can leave a city of 1.5 million people and less than 8 hours later find yourselves in a mountain valley that perhaps nobody has set foot in before!
 Crazy.
 Crazy cool.

-We followed the trail as best we could (some deadfall and a few overgrown sections) before finally coming to a sign indicating a junction in the Stony Creek / Dormer Pass / Headwaters trail.
-The trail coming down from Dormer Pass was much more travelled and obvious than the one we’d just exited (Dormer Headwaters / Stony Pass) and from here our alternate exit went swimmingly (I use that word almost literally considering how fast and deep Stony Creek was now running).
+We followed the trail as best we could (some deadfall and a few overgrown sections) before finally coming to a sign indicating a junction in the Stoney Creek / Dormer Pass / Headwaters trail.
+The trail coming down from Dormer Pass was much more travelled and obvious than the one we’d just exited (Dormer Headwaters / Stoney Pass) and from here our alternate exit went swimmingly (I use that word almost literally considering how fast and deep Stoney Creek was now running).